 There are differences between granites that can make the difference between your kitchen surface being a pleasure and it becoming a big big problem.
-For instance, some granites are easily scratched, pitted, and can dry out and twist, or they can break along hairline cracks.
+For instance, some granites are easily scratched, pitted, and can dry out and twist, or they can break along hairline cracks when drying out.

-In recent years cheaper granites have become widely available from India and China.
-We don’t think the quality of these is good enough and it would harm our excellent reputation for quality and service if we accepted and sold those granites.
+In recent years cheaper granites have become widely available from Asia and we don’t think the quality of some of these granites is good enough and it would harm our excellent reputation for quality and service if we accepted and sold those granites.
 We simply won’t do it.
-The best granite in the world comes from South Africa, Belgium and Finland, and that’s where we get ours.
+The best granite in the world comes from South Africa, Brazil, Angola, Spain, Norway, Finland etc, and that’s where we get ours.
 Granite slabs are priced by their quality rather like diamonds.

 1 – Hairline cracks